henryiii/check-sdist/README.md

 By default, check-sdist recursively scans the contents of Git submodules, but you can disable this behavior (e.g. to support older Git versions that don't have this capability).

+You can also select `mode = "all"`, which will instead check every file on your system.
+Be prepared to ignore lots of things manually, like `*.pyc` files, if you use this.

 ### See also